What is the best way to light a stage?

 Recommended for you

-how to light up a stage | KIMU Guide
+how to build a moving head light | KIMU Guide

 Contact our customer service team with your order details and a description of the issue.
 We will guide you through the warranty process.